-Led by our Chairman, Stephen Hubbard, the Board provides the leadership of the Company and is collectively responsible and accountable to shareholders for the Company’s long-term success, leadership, strategy, values, culture, control and management.
+Led by our Chairman, Duncan Owen, the Board provides the leadership of the Company and is collectively responsible and accountable to shareholders for the Company’s long-term success, leadership, strategy, values, culture, control and management.

 The Board is responsible for contemplating market trends and their impact on our strategy, assessing appropriate levels of risk and setting the objectives for the business, including the approach to ESG matter.

 In addition, the Board reviews matters reserved for its decision, including:

 - Company strategy, business objectives and annual budgets

 - Setting the Group's purpose, values and standards

 - Succession planning for the Board and senior management

 The Board is collectively responsible for the Company’s long-term success and the delivery of its strategic and operational objectives.